White House, Dept. of Justice Announce Law Enforcement Grants for Hiring of Veterans

 WASHINGTON - The U.S. Department of Justice Office of Community Oriented Policing Services (COPS) today announced funding awards to over 220 cities and counties, aimed at creating or saving approximately 800 law enforcement positions.
 The grants will fund over 600 new law enforcement positions and save an additional 200 positions recently lost or in jeopardy of being cut due to local budget cuts.
 All new law enforcement positions funded in the COPS 2012 Hiring Program must be filled by recent military veterans who have served at least 180 days since September 11, 2001.

 More than $111 million is being awarded to local public safety agencies across the country.
-In Connecticut, the cities of Hartford, New Haven, Norwich and Waterbury have been awarded grants totaling more than $4.75 million.
+The list of this year’s grantees includes funding for 13 positions in the City of Pittsburgh and one for the City of Aliquippa.
 The COPS Office will work with transition centers across the country to connect veterans with the new grant-funded law enforcement opportunities.
+For the entire list of grantees and additional information about the 2012 COPS Hiring Program, visit the COPS website at www.cops.usdoj.gov.

 “Today, we step up our support for recent veterans by offering them the chance to pursue meaningful careers in law enforcement,” said Attorney General Eric Holder.
 "At a time of budget shortfalls, these grants will provide opportunities for much-needed, highly-trained professionals – with a proven commitment to service - to continue their careers in communities all across the country.”